2018 to 2019 Conservation Funding Guidelines

 The Foundation’s logo shall be placed in a conspicuous location on printed materials.
 The logo and logo guideline are available upon request.
 Principal Investigators should ensure the Foundation’s name is correctly acknowledged and protect the logo integrity.
 Please send the design layout to the Foundation’s Scientific Officer for approval before production or release, and confirmation from the Foundation shall be obtained within 3 working days.

-Dr. Anthony Lau, Assistant Scientific Manager
+Dr. Simon Wong, Assistant Scientific Manager

 Ocean Park Conservation Foundation, Hong Kong